Federated Learning with HuggingFace Transformers and Flower (Quickstart Example)¶

 This introductory example to using 🤗Transformers with Flower.
 The training script closely follows the HuggingFace course, so you are encouraged to check that out for a detailed explanation of the transformer pipeline.

-In this example, we will federated the training of a BERT-tiny modle on the IMDB dataset.
+In this example, we will federated the training of a BERT-tiny model on the IMDB dataset.
 The data will be downloaded and partitioned using Flower Datasets.
 This example runs best when a GPU is available.

 Set up the project¶

-This will create a new directory called quickstart-huggingface
+This will create a new directory called quickstart-huggingface containing the following files:

 quickstart-huggingface